Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     # use the full batch for something like softmax
     full out = model.training_step_end(all_results)

-to illustrate why this is needed, let's look at dataparallel
+to illustrate why this is needed, let's look at DataParallel

 .. testcode::